VoodooMarkII/Nand2Tetris_JackCompiler/README.md

 ```bash
 python JackCompiler.py path
 ```
-* `path`  Accept both directory and single filename.
+* `path`  The path of *.jack file(s).
+It can comiple single file or all *.jack files in given directory.
+Accept both directory and single filename.

-*.vm file will be genarated in the same directory.
+*.vm file will be generated in the same directory.

 **NOTE:** *.xml files are the by-product during the compiling.